-Amorgos – an island whose name already contains love has the potential to immediately enchant every visitor.
-If you tell the Greeks that you are going to Amorgos, they look at you longingly and start raving about the beauty of the island.
+Amorgos—an island whose very name evokes love—has the power to instantly enchant every visitor.
+If you tell Greeks that you’re going to Amorgos, they look at you longingly and start raving about the island’s beauty.

 “Amorgos has an aura that is difficult to put into words.
 The island is of wild, rugged beauty.
 For us, she is the goddess of the Cyclades.”

-Anyone who drives along the coastal road from Aegiali to Chora at sunset knows what we mean by these lines.
-The 33 km long island on the eastern edge of the Cyclades offers typical Greek flair, extremely hospitable people, untouched nature and a high degree of authenticity.
+Anyone who drives along the coastal road from Aegiali to Chora at sunset knows exactly what we mean by these words.
+The 33-kilometer-long island on the eastern edge of the Cyclades offers quintessential Greek charm, incredibly hospitable people, unspoiled nature, and a high degree of authenticity.

-Whether the beautiful Cycladic island can also conquer your heart and why Amorgos made it into the top 5 of our favorite Greek islands right away, you will learn in this article:
+Whether this beautiful Cycladic island can also capture your heart and why Amorgos immediately made it into the top 5 of our favorite Greek islands, you’ll find out in this article:

 - #1 Walk through Chora